Novel coronavirus (COVID-19) is a current health issue affecting many countries across the world, including Australia.

 The virus can cause an infection in people, including a severe respiratory illness.
 Symptoms can range from mild illness to pneumonia.
 Affected people may experience, fever, flu like symptoms such as coughing, sore throat and headaches and difficulty breathing.

-- There have been 139 confirmed cases in healthcare workers, across at least 4 hospitals and 1 radiology clinic.
+- There have been 176 confirmed cases in healthcare workers, an increase of 3 since yesterday’s report.

 - Up-to-date epidemiological data is available on our website.